Guide To Online Reputation Management

 - Mark your alt tags with the focus keyword

-Include metadata.
-SEO is one of the most important characteristics of a website nowadays.
-Make sure you fulfill all requirements for the SEO Title, Slug, Meta-description and your focus keyword to maximize the efficiency of each post.
+SEO is one of the most important characteristics of a website nowadays and a fundamental pillar on this online reputation management guide.
+Make sure you fulfill all requirements for the SEO Title, Slug, Meta-description, and your focus keyword to maximize the efficiency of each post.

-Avoid duplicate content.
-When the same content is made over and over again or even categorized as the same it will severely hinder your visibility online.
-Test different variations, for example, if you have 2 blogs about the same topic find synonyms for what you have already used.
-This way you can expand your visibility without competing against yourself.
+When the same content is posted over and over or categorized as the same, it will severely hinder your visibility online.
+In this case, try testing variations.
+For example, if you have 2 blogs about the same topic, find synonyms for what you have already used.
+This way, you can expand your visibility without competing against yourself.

-Link Building: The use of internal/external links are also extremely important.
-This helps readers venture to other blog articles on your site (maybe for clarification on a specific topic) or you implement the use of external links by sending your readers to another source that maybe you do not cover (i.e. Wikipedia, etc.)
+The use of internal and external links is also extremely important.
+Links help readers venture to other blog articles on your site — usually for clarification on a specific topic.

-By now you have learned the basics about what you need to further improve your reputation score online.
-You now have all the ammunition you need to have a success gameplan set on how you are going to build out your site.
+By now, you have learned the basics about what you need to further improve your reputation score online.
+You have all the ammunition you need to create a successful game plan on how you will go about building your site.

-If you have any questions or would like to speak with a knowledgeable expert today, please call us at 844-445-6096
+If you have any questions about using online reputation management to guide your efforts or would like to speak with a knowledgeable expert today, contact us through our website, or call 844-824-6487.